 First instances of plagiarism, collusion or falsification, may be dealt with by the Module Leader, Programme Leader, Departmental Tutor or Exam Board Chair.
 In some cases first offences will be referred to a Departmental Panel.
 A first offence may carry one of the following penalties:

-- A reduced or zero mark for the component or module and a requirement to re-submit the assignment.
+- A zero mark for the component or module and a requirement to re-submit the assignment.

 Second Offences and More Serious Breaches of Conduct